Influenza (The Flu)

 - don't share items such as cigarettes, cups, lipstick, toys, or anything which has come into contact with the mouth or nose

 - stay at least 1 metre away from people who have flu-like symptoms

-- clean frequently touched surfaces regularly, such as door handles, taps, tables, benches, and fridge doors (flu viruses can be removed using household detergent)
+- clean frequently touched surfaces regularly, such as mobile phones, keyboards, remote controls, door handles, taps, tables, benches, gym equipment and fridge doors (flu viruses can be removed using household detergent)

 Vaccination is the best way to reduce the risk of getting flu.
 Being vaccinated gives you protection against flu by building immunity to the virus and preventing transmission of the virus to other people.

 Vaccination is required annually, as immunity from the vaccine decreases over time and the vaccine can change each year to cover the current virus strains.
 Vaccination usually takes up to 2 weeks to be effective.